How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Cause A: Seasonal spike.

 Solution A: Compare the most recent period to last year’s data to identify whether there was a similar CPM spike then.
 Are there major promotional periods like a political election, BFCM, or end of financial year?
 CPM spikes often occur with increased demand from advertisers, or decreased supply from users on the platform.
-You can’t stop CPM spikes from happening, but you can do everything in your power to improve campaign profitability.
+You can’t stop some CPM spikes from happening, but you can do everything in your power to improve campaign profitability.
 If no ROAS improvements can be made, drop the ad spend.

 Cause B: Low-quality ad.